mzusin/toolcool-range-slider/README.md

 | max | 100           |
 | value | 0             |
 | step | undefined     |

+If no value is specified, it will be equal to the minimum value.

 ## Width, Height, and Border Radius